 Fawkham Parish has a rich historic environment and, with settlement dating back to the Stone Age, the whole Parish is an area with multi-period archaeological potential.
-The Parish is also host to 13 listed buildings/structures (the earliest being the Grade 1 St. Mary's Church dating from the 12th Century) and Baldwin's Green Conservation Area.
+The Parish is also host to 13 listed buildings/structures (the earliest being the Grade 1 St. Mary's Church dating from the 12th Century) as well as Baldwin's Green Conservation Area.